Billy Whitford – NAC Executive Director

 Pat Gleason – Head Novice Boy’s Coach

-Pat Gleason is in his third year at NAC, coming from several successful seasons with the Orange Coast College Crew.
-He coached OCC to two ACRA and ECAC National Titles and 17 WIRA Championships over eight seasons.
-Pat began his rowing career at Coast and transferred to the University of Washington where he was a National Champion.
-As a Husky, Pat competed against the Russian Olympic team that boycotted the 1984 Olympics as well as the British Olympians in the Grand Challenge at Henley.
+Pat Gleason began coaching at NAC in 2013.
+He has coached many successful seasons with the Orange Coast College Crew leading to two ACRA and ECAC National Titles and 17 WIRA Championships over eight seasons.
+Pat began his own rowing career at Coast and transferred to the University of Washington where he was a National Champion.
+As a Husky, Pat competed against the Russian Olympic Team that boycotted the 1984 Olympics as well as the British Olympians in the Grand Challenge at Henley.

 Marcel Stiffey – Assistant Novice Boy’s Coach